Tinubu meets Dangote, others over naira sale of crude, refined products - Businessday NG

 Read also: President Tinubu is not the minister of petroleum, Onanuga clarifies

-Since the policy took off on the 1st of October, NNPC was expected to supply about 385 thousand bpd of crude oil to the Dangote Refinery to be paid for in naira
+Since the policy took off on the 1st of October, NNPC has been expected to supply about 385,000 barrels per day (bpd) of crude oil to the Dangote Refinery to be paid for in naira

 In return, the Dangote Refinery will supply PMS and diesel of equivalent value to the domestic market to be paid for in Naira